-- a) If a sibling link has been created at the preferred school, which was not there at the time of the appeal hearing - b) You have moved house and the Admission Authority accepts that you can no longer attend the existing school due to the distance
+- a) If a sibling link has been created at the preferred school, which was not there at the time of the appeal hearing. - b) You have moved house, and the admission authority accepts that you can no longer attend the existing school due to the distance.

 You may, of course, also request a further appeal to be heard by the admissions authority if there are other significant reasons which you feel should be taken into account.
+You must provide supporting evidence to demonstrate what significant and material change in circumstances has taken place since the previous appeal hearing.
+To request a further appeal, please write to the appropriate body who managed the original appeal, this is usually the admissions authority for the school.
+Please refer to the table shown on page 16 for further information.
 If a request for a further appeal is granted, a fresh appeal will be heard.
-However, if a request for a further appeal is denied by the admissions authority no further appeal can take place for the same school, for the same year.
-If you want to request a further appeal, please write to the admissions authority who refused the original appeal.
-Please refer to the table shown on page 16.
+However, if a request for a further appeal is denied by the admissions authority, no further appeal can take place for the same school, for the same year.